Amazon Product Photography Requirements: Complete 2026 Compliance Guide

 Equipment You Need

 At minimum: a camera (phone works for most categories), two softbox lights, a tripod, and a white background.
+The two-light setup we recommend — key light at 45 degrees, fill light opposite at 50–70% power — handles the overwhelming majority of Amazon-compliant catalog shots.
 For a complete gear list with specific recommendations at every price point, see our product photography equipment guide.

 For Amazon specifically, you also need: